desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/tiles/GROUPTYPE/TILEID/GROUPID/qso_qn-SPECTROGRAPH-TILEID-GROUPID.rst

-SPECTYPE             char[10]          Spectral type of Redrock best fit template (e.g. GALAXY, QSO, STAR) Z_RR                 float32           Redshift collected from redrock file Z_QN                 float32           Redshift measured by QuasarNET using line with highest confidence IS_QSO_QN_NEW_RR     bool              QN identified as QSO at different redshift or classification than Redrock C_LYA                float32           Confidence for LyA line, i.e. ~probability to be a QSO C_CIV                float32           Confidence for CIV line C_CIII               float32           Confidence for CIII line
+SPECTYPE             char[10]          Spectral type of Redrock best fit template (e.g. GALAXY, QSO, STAR) Z_RR                 float32           Redshift collected from redrock file Z_QN                 float32           Redshift measured by QuasarNET using line with highest confidence IS_QSO_QN_NEW_RR     logical           QN identified as QSO at different redshift or classification than Redrock C_LYA                float32           Confidence for LyA line, i.e. ~probability to be a QSO C_CIV                float32           Confidence for CIV line C_CIII               float32           Confidence for CIII line